codepath/android_guides/Automating-Publishing-to-the-Play-Store.md

 The Developer Console for Google Play provides API support for you to be able to push to the store automatically.
 This ability allows you to trigger builds on your continuous integration server (i.e. Jenkins) and have them uploaded the Play store for alpha or beta testing, as well as pushing to production directly.

+This guide will show you how you can setup publishing APK's directly through the command-line, or how you configure a continuous integrations server such as Jenkins to do the same.
+Regardless of which approach, you will need to setup Google API access.

-## Initial Setup
+## Setup for Google API access

-1. Navigate to `Settings` -> `API Access`:
+1. Inside the Google Play Store for your project, navigate to `Settings` -> `API Access`:

    <img src="http://imgur.com/0n7ihzM.png"/>

 2. There should be a `Service Accounts` section where you need to click the `Create Service Account button`.
-You will be asked to click on the first step to take you to the Google Developers Console.
+Click on the link shown on the first step to visit the Google Developers Console.

    <img src="http://imgur.com/6TnR700.png"/>